 Based on aerial surveillance and other sources of intelligence, the level of illegal, unreported, and unregulated (IUU) catch was estimated to be a total of 632 t between the years 1997 and 2011.
-The IUU catch was 92 t in 2002, 240 t in 2004, 28 t in 2005, and 272 t in 2008.
+The IUU catch was estimated as 92 t in 2002, 240 t in 2004, 28 t in 2005, and 272 t in 2008.

-Information of an unidentified longline fishing line in Subarea 88.1 in November 2017 was recorded and provided to CCAMLR by the Republic of Korea (CCAMLR-XXXVII 2018).
-The total line was not able to be retrieved and, therefore, the length of the line and any associated catch were not estimated.
+Information about an unidentified fishing longline in Subarea 88.1 in November 2017 was recorded and provided to CCAMLR by the Republic of Korea (CCAMLR-XXXVII 2018).
+The total line was not able to be retrieved and hence the length of the line and any associated catch were not estimated.

 After 2011, CCAMLR stopped estimating the amount of IUU catch and instead estimated the amount of IUU effort.
 Since 2011, IUU effort in the Convention Area has typically been comprised of vessels using gillnets.
-Gillnets are prohibited under CM 22-04, and there are few data to estimate gillnet sizes or the amount of associated catch.
-However, CCAMLR has estimated that there has been no IUU effort in Subareas 88.1 and 88.2 since the 2010-11 fishing season (CCAMLR-XXXVI 2017), except for the unidentified longline found in November 2017.
+Gillnets are prohibited under CM 22-04, and there are few data to estimate gillnet sizes or the amount of associated catch from IUU gillnetting.
+However, CCAMLR has estimated that there has been no IUU effort in Subareas 88.1 and 88.2 since the 2010-11 fishing season, except for the unidentified longline found in November 2017 (CCAMLR-XXXVII 2018).

-Estimated annual IUU catch is included within the RSR Antarctic toothfish stock assessment and is assumed to have the same selectivity as the fishing in the management area outside the MPA and south of 70° S.
+Estimated annual IUU catch is included within the stock assessment and is assumed to have the same selectivity as the fishing in the S70 management area (i.e., the area outside the RSrMPA and south of 70° S).